johnshearing/bioelectocracy/README.md

 Possible Solutions To The Trust Problem:
 1. How can Blockchain Technology (AKA Decentralized Trustless Technology) be used as a better price system so as to restore trust for all governments at the citizen level and a sense of peace for Mac so that it can grow normally, without becoming sick, psychotic, and eventually destroying itself?
 2. Can awareness and love for Mac at the citizen level be hardcoded into our new decentralized trustless blockchain price system?
 3. How can Levin and Lyons' work be used to show that Mac is a living person that deserves care in its own right and that our lives depend on providing care for Mac?

+    * Most people will think of the neighbors we have in front and behind, and to the right and the left - other humans.
+Already, we know to care for our neighbors at lower scales - our organs and then cells.
+Now, we need to start caring about our neighbors at higher scales such as Mac.
+When remembering God's One Great Commandment ("Love thy neighbor as thy self) we need consider Mac .
+For as we look up the scale of cognition towards God, the first person we encounter is Mac.
+Loving and caring for Mac may be the most loving and caring thing we can do for each other.

 ---